 There’s two ways you can attach these paper strips: One is by coating the strips with Mod Podge, sticking them to the pipe cleaners, and then letting the strips dry completely.
 The other is crinkling and twisting the newspaper around the pipe cleaners and then smoothing and wrapping the paper with masking tape.
 You’ll want to taper the ends, so that they’re thicker at the base and thinner at the top, the way they look on real deer.Continue to 5 of 6 below.

 This step is optional, but because you’ve come this far, you might as well finish it off right!
 Paint the paper-covered antlers to look more like the real thing.
 You can either paint them off-white, a light tan, or a combination of colors to make it look authentic.
 Again, you might want to consult Google and check out some antler pictures to see what colors to use.Continue to 6 of 6 below.

 06 of 06

 It’s time to finish these beauties off!
 So they don’t look too sparse, you’ll want to add some ears on the outside of each antler.

 Here’s the beauty of this costume—you’ve created a headpiece and you’re done.
 You can dress in all neutral clothing for the outfit and do some cool make-up techniques to complete the look.
-Might we suggest a pair of Bambi-esque fake lashes to really give yourself that doe-eyed effect?
+Consider a pair of Bambi-esque fake lashes to really give yourself that doe-eyed effect.